 Return the tempeh bacon to the oven for another 10 minutes or so, until it's piping hot and lightly browned.
 Then let everything cool, and you're ready to assemble your vegan BLTs!

-A Note on Lettuce
+A Note About Lettuce

 The spring mix you see in the photos is definitely NOT standard lettuce for a proper BLT, but you know what?
 These are special times, and you've gotta make do with what you have!
 So don't worry about rules.
 You just enjoy your smoky, flavor-packed, healthy vegan BLT any old way you like, okay?